 If we’re looking strictly at the factors that influence a consumer’s purchasing decision, the price of a product, service, or offer is always a main concern.
 So, in creating a segmentation strategy for your targeted marketing campaign that improves sales, you should always consider your customers’ AOV and other metrics related to their spending habits before dividing them up any further.

-What is a Target Email Marketing Campaign?
+What is a Targeted Email Marketing Campaign?

 The ultimate goal of any email campaign is to eventually get the recipient to make a purchase.